 Excellence is an expectation.
-Students who apply or transfer need to have evidence of strong academic performance in high school, or definitely in community college.
+Students who apply or transfer need to have evidence of strong academic performance in high school or community college.
 Involvement in a wide range of activities and community involvement are also welcome attributes that should not be taken for granted while obtaining your two year associates degree.
-Obviously, UPENN is selective in who is accepted into the student body.
+Obviously, UPENN is selective when offering accepted into the student body.

 The Upenn Transfer Application

 Transfer students are only allowed to transfer for the fall term and they are required to apply in the spring of the prior year.
 It is important to check the university’s website for specific dates of the school you’re interested in transferring to within the UPENN’s university system.
 Next, there is an online application to make the process easier and this is the recommended method.
 Keep in mind, there is an application fee that is required when the application is submitted.